 Bishop John Sherrington, who chairs the Domestic Abuse Group, said:

 “Every person has a right to live their life free from violence, abuse, intimidation and fear.
-Catholic parishes can play an important role in the fighting the scourge of domestic abuse, especially during the COVID-19 pandemic where we are seeing some shocking statistics from leading domestic abuse organisations.
+Catholic parishes can play an important role in the fighting the scourge of domestic abuse...
 My thanks go to those organisations and individuals already working so hard to ensure that people suffering domestic abuse can live safe lives.

 “Every local situation will differ and so our new guidance is designed to be used as an introduction to start a local project.
 I hope that Catholics and parishes will be inspired to take this up in their local area.